loonmotor/jobs/README.md

 Execute the script via Mongo shell to build database indexes.

 ## Workflow
-Grunt as the development workflow automation tool.
+Grunt as the development automation tool.
 * [Grunt watch](https://github.com/gruntjs/grunt-contrib-watch) is used to monitor file changes and reload page.

 ## Deployment
 This app had been deployed on DigitalOcean cloud hosting.

-Miscellaneuos deployment scripts are available at [deployment](deployment), they are used to carry out one-time deployment setup.
+Miscellaneuos deployment scripts are available in [deployment](deployment), they are used to carry out one-time deployment setup.
 * [elasticSearch.setupSettingsAndMappings.js](deployment/elasticSearch.setupSettingsAndMappings.js)
 * [mongodb.setupIndices.js](deployment/mongodb.setupIndices.js)
 * [nginx.jasoncheng.ninja.conf](deployment/nginx.jasoncheng.ninja.conf)